zneret03/shopify/README.md

 ### Architecture

-This e-commerce web application is being developed using [reactJs](https://reactjs.org/)
+This shopify web application is being developed using [reactJs](https://reactjs.org/)

 ![demo](https://github.com/zneret03/ecommerce/blob/master/src/static/architecture.png)

 ### Information

-This e-commerce web application doesnt have billing gateway, but im planning to add in the checkout form
+This shopify web application doesnt have billing gateway, but im planning to add in the checkout form

 ### Technology